H\'enon maps with many rational periodic points: Introduction

-A direct computation shows (see section \ref{subsection:transc_henon}) that any point of $\mathbb{C}^2$ with integer coordinates is periodic under iteration of the limiting H\'enon map $h_{\infty}(x,y)= (y,-x+s_{\infty}(y)$, with period $n \in \{ 1,4,5,6,12,20\}$ determined by the class of $(x,y)$ modulo $6$.
 Though the proof of Theorem \ref{thm:manyperiodicpoints} is not asymptotic, each map $h_d$ preserves the lattice $\mathbb{Z}^2$ and so one expects a large set of periodic integral points within the plane region where $s_d$ is a good approximation of $s_{\infty}$.
-Interestingly, the dynamics near the boundary of this region allows for integer cycles of $h_d$ with long period, despite the bound of $20$ on the period of an integer cycle for the limiting map $h_{\infty}$.
+Interestingly, the dynamics near the boundary of this region allows for integer cycles of $h_d$ with long period, despite the bound of $20$ on the period of an integer cycle for the limiting map $h_{\infty}$: see Figure \ref{fig:longcycle}.

 \begin{mthm} Let $d \equiv 1 \mod 6$ and $h_d(x,y) = (y, -x + s_d(y))$ as above.
 Then $h_d$ has a cycle of integer points of length $\frac{8d+10}{3}.$ \end{mthm}

 One can produce similar results in other odd degrees by introducing a shift to the polynomial $s_d$.
 This is in striking contrast with the one-dimensional results of Doyle and Hyde, which are many-to-one on their sets of preperiodic integer points and hence produce only short cycles.
 The family of degree $d$ H\'enon maps has dimension $d+2$ and so this theorem also improves substantially on what is obtained by interpolation to produce an integer cycle (this is still true in the larger family of generalized H\'enon maps, which can have mixed dimension (see \cite{FriMil}) if $d$ is a composite integer, but has maximal component dimension $d+6$).